Start Your Claim

 Manual handling is the supporting or transporting of a load, it is concerned with the lifting, carrying, lowering, pushing of the substances related to their title.
 Most agricultural employees perform these responsibilities as part of their job role, though certain employees will be required to carry out manual handling daily.

 Most workers lift and carry items without incident.
 However, others may not be as lucky and can suffer muscle or joint injuries.
 In some situations, manual handling accidents may even cause internal injuries and fatality.
-If you feel you have a manual handling personal injury case, then contact one of our personal injury solicitors on Freephone 0800 0747 644 or fill in an online claim form to discuss your case further.
+If you feel you have a manual handling personal injury case, then contact one of our personal injury solicitors on Freephone 0800 0747 644 or fill in an online claim form to discuss your farm injury case further.

 Claims for manual handling compensation can arise from